enthought/mayavi/docs/source/mayavi/application.rst

    this script in the embedded Python interpreter, the user may type ``Control-r`` on the editor window.
 To save the file press ``Control-s``.
-This is a very handy feature when developing simple mayavi scripts.
+This is a very handy feature when developing simple Mayavi scripts.
 You can also increase and decrease the font size using ``Control-n`` and ``Control-s``.

  * As mentioned earlier, one may drag and drop nodes from the Mayavi